catlee/aosa-volume2/raw/mailman/mailman.rst

 too difficult to make the changes we needed to Majordomo.
 Ken Manheimer was instrumental in resurrecting an early version of Mailman from John's failed hard drive.
-Many excellent developers have contributed to Mailman since then, and today, Mark Sapiro is maintaining the stable 2.1 branch, while I concentrate on the new 3.0 version.
+Many excellent developers have contributed to Mailman since then, and today, Mark Sapiro is maintaining the stable 2.1 branch, while Barry Warsaw concentrates on the new 3.0 version.

-Many of the early architectural decisions John made have lived on in the code right up until the Mailman 3 branch, and in fact can still be seen in the stable branch.
-Given that Mailman is at least 15 years old, this is a testament to the good decisions John made originally, as well as to the strengths of Python to allow us to evolve and improve some of the more fragile parts of the system.
-It also goes to show you how a vibrant community can work around well-known limitations that can't be fixed with anything short of a rewrite.
-In the sections that follow, I touch on some of the more problematic design decisions that have been (hopefully) fixed by the new Mailman 3 code base.
+Many of the original architectural decisions John made have lived on in the code right up until the Mailman 3 branch, and in fact can still be seen in the stable branch.
+In the sections that follow, I touch on how we've addressed some of the more problematic design decisions in Mailman 3.

 In the early Mailman 1.x days, we had a lot of problems with messages getting lost, or bugs causing messages to be re-delivered over and over again.
 This prompted us to articulate two overriding principles that I think were critical